Albania–Poland relations

 Albania–Poland relations are diplomatic relations between the Republic of Albania and the Republic of Poland.
 Poland was the first Slavic nation to recognize Kosovo as an independent entity, however the relationship between the two nations is lower than usual.
 Nonetheless, the two countries have been working closer since the fall of communism at 1989 and there has been strong renewal of relationship between two nations.

 Stanislaw Zuber, a mid 20th century Polish geologist, was the author of the first extensive geological map of Albania, which is still in use throughout Albania today.
 The first telegraph line from North Albania to Istanbul, as well as the first to Manastir, was also constructed by Poles.

 After Albania split from the Soviet bloc, Albanian-Polish relations came to a halt; after the fall of communism, however, they were resuscitated with considerable contribution by the foundation of the Albanian-Polish Friendship Society, which was created by Albanians who had studied abroad in Poland.
 Today, the shared experience of communist rule is a source of shared "understanding".

 In 2016, the first economic forum between Poland and Albania was held.

 On 26 November 2019, an earthquake struck Albania.
 At the request of the Albanian government, Poland in late December sent 4 firefighter teams to the country and 500 field beds in earthquake aid.

-Poland joined the European Union in 2004, while Albania is a candidate for EU accession.
+Poland joined the EU in 2004, while Albania is a candidate for EU accession.